-If you’re planning a Tasmanian escape this summer and want to check out gorgeous scenery, sip on delicious Holm Oak wines and meet our very friendly swine Pinot d’ Pig, come to our cellar door and stay for the day.
-Our cellar door is always open (between 11am and 5pm that is!) with all our great wines available for tasting.
+If you’re planning a Tasmanian escape this year and want to check out gorgeous scenery, sip on delicious Holm Oak wines and meet our very friendly swine Pinot d’ Pig, our cellar door is re-opening for visitors from 1 June 2022.
+Our cellar door will be open (between 10am and 2pm Monday to Friday) with all our great wines available for tasting.
 Dry or sweet, light or full-bodied drops, the choice is yours.
-We also have our home-grown cider available for tasting.
-Winning!
-Your wines can be taken to the next level with a range of local produce, including cheese, terrines and salmon.

 Bring the kids, who can take apples from our on-site orchard and feed our resident Pinot d’Pig.
-We might be off the beaten track, but we’d love to welcome you to Holm Oak one day this summer.
+We might be off the beaten track, but we’d love to welcome you to Holm Oak soon.